CompactMods/CompactMachines/README.md

 # Compact Machines 3
 Minecraft Mod.
 Adds one simple game mechanic: Small rooms inside of blocks.

-You can grab the latest Travis build from [here](https://www.dropbox.com/sh/7yyd9dgii1epibu/AADARWLwgjOBu9wU-zZVHp-ra?dl=0)
+You can grab the latest build (tagged) in the releases tab.

 ## Compact Machines